SKKUAutoLab/ETSS-05-Congestion/README.md

 For the TPC-268 dataset, please download it from this [repository](https://github.com/tiny-smart/TPC-268)

+For the SIC dataset, please download it from this [repository](https://github.com/inbarhub/single_image_dataset)

 ### 2.2.
 Video Crowd Counting Datasets
 For the FDST dataset, please download it from this [repository](https://github.com/sweetyy83/Lstn_fdst_dataset)